 The pitch sounds irresistible: buy a car, rent it out on Uber, collect R2,500/week, repeat with more cars.
 Passive income, right?

 Not quite.
-Fleet ownership can be profitable, but it's a real business with real risks.
+Fleet ownership is profitable, but it's a real business with real risks.
 Cars break down.
 Drivers don't pay.
 Accidents happen.
 Insurance fights drag on.
-The fleet owners who succeed are the ones who run the numbers before they buy — not after.
+The fleet owners who succeed run the numbers before they buy — not after.

 This guide covers everything you need to know about starting an Uber fleet in South Africa in 2026: setup costs, ongoing costs, expected returns, and the mistakes that bankrupt newcomers.